energysistem/manuals/42674-Energy_Phone_Pro_4G_Navy/en/21-updating.md

 ## Updates

-Your Energy Phone Pro 4G Navy has an Android™ operating system that can be reinstalled or updated if necessary.
+Your Energy Phone Pro 4G Navy has an Android#trade# operating system that can be reinstalled or updated if necessary.
 Updates will be carried out via OTA (Over-The-Air) by default, so your Energy Phone will automatically connect to our servers, download the file and install the new software as soon as an update is released.

 You can also update your Energy Phone Pro 4G Navy using your PC.
 The process is simple but has to be done carefully and only when it is really necessary.
 If the device does not respond, restarts unexpectedly or you experience problems accessing the content stored on the internal storage memory, you should reinstall or update the operating system to the latest compatible version available.